 The 10-inch measurement is significant because it’s a practical size for many applications.
 It’s large enough to be functional but small enough to be portable or manageable.
 Here are some areas where 10 inches is a common measurement:

-- Technology: Many tablets and laptops have screens with a 10-inch diagonal, balancing portability and usability.
+- Technology: Many tablets and laptops feature screens with a 10-inch diagonal, striking a balance between portability and usability.

 - Cooking: A 10-inch skillet is a kitchen staple, ideal for cooking meals for small families.